SnapMonk

 ($ = tens per month, $$$$ = enterprise contract.
 Exact prices move around, so check current pricing pages; the tiers stay stable.)

-1. SnapMonk ASO: best free starting point for indie devs
+1. SnapMonk ASO: most cost-effective starting point for indie devs

 Best for: Indie devs running their first or second ASO sprint who don't want to pay for an enterprise platform.

-Strengths: Free, no signup or credit card.
-Returns 50 keyword ideas in under a minute from any App Store URL.
+Strengths: Your first report is free with a Google sign-in, no credit card.
+Paste any App Store URL and it returns around 50 keyword ideas in under a minute, with the top opportunities visible on the free tier.
 It includes live current-rank checks per keyword, so you see where you actually rank, not just demand and difficulty.
 It surfaces competitor-driven keywords on its own too.
 See the full walkthrough for the workflow.

 Use case: Run this first.
 If you find it limiting, move up to a paid platform.